-The Annual Allchin Symposium on South Asian Archaeology was established to create a forum where UK‐based scholars working in South Asian Archaeology can meet annually.
-It was named after Raymond and Bridget Allchin to commemorate their work, and the outstanding contribution that they made to development of South Asian studies in the United Kingdom.
+The Annual Allchin Symposium on South Asian Archaeology was established to commemorate the work of Raymond and Bridget Allchin, and the outstanding contribution they made to the development of South Asian Studies in the United Kingdom.

-It will be possible to register on the day, but if you wish to register beforehand, please email Margaret Widdess, Administraor, Ancient India and Iran Trust, or telephone 01223 356841 (Mon‐Fri 9.30‐13.00).
+It will be possible to register on the day, but if you wish to register beforehand, please email Munizha Ahmad-Cooke, Administraor, Ancient India and Iran Trust, or telephone 01223 356841 (Mon‐Fri 9.30‐13.00).

 All other enquiries should be addressed to the organisers at email@example.com.